wp-plugins/weptile-image-slider-widget/readme.txt

 Yes.
 There are 4 out of the box themes for our slider widget.
 You can also add custom themes if you want.
 All you have to do is create a folder in your /plugins folder and name it as you like (for example: minimal-slider) and put your css and image files in it.
 In the widget options select that you want to specify a custom theme and write your own theme folder's name (for exmaple: minimal-slider).
 You can use any available theme css as your theme template to create a new one.
 One last thing, you must use your theme's name in your css file as a namespace with "theme" prefix (for example: .theme-minimal-slider{ ... } ).

 = I can not see images in the slider =
-You might want to check your folder permissions for the plugin cache folder.
+If this error happened right after the plugin update, resave all widget settings and it'll be fixed once and forall.
-If this error happened after a WP or plugin update, first try to add or remove an image and see if it refreshes the cache.
-If not try deactivating and reactivating the plugin.
+Else, you might want to check your folder permissions for this plugins' cache folder under your uploads folder.

 == Screenshots ==